jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) not resident in New Zealand but carrying on business in New Zealand through a fixed establishment in New Zealand; or (iii) not resident in New Zealand but deriving income, other than non-resident passive income, that has a source in New Zealand and for which relief from New Zealand tax under a double tax agreement is unavailable; and
-  (b) company B has an ownership interest in the entity; and (c) if company B is resident in New Zealand, a non-resident who has control of the entity by any means, has control of company B by any means; and
+  (b) company B has an ownership interest in the entity; and (c) if company B is resident in New Zealand, a non-resident, or non-resident owning body, who has control of the entity by any means, has control of company B by any means; and
   (d) no company that meets the requirements of paragraphs (a) to (c) has a direct ownership interest in company B.
 Top tier New Zealand resident company for excess debt outbound company (4B) If subsection (2) does not apply, and the excess debt entity is an excess debt outbound company, the entity’s New Zealand parent is the company (company C) that meets all the following requirements: